Palak-gupta9756/virtual-assistant/README.md

 ✅ Date, time, and calendar queries
 ✅ Personalized greeting and dynamic responses
 ✅ Modern, responsive, and animated UI
-✅ Secure authentication with JWT (if added)
+✅ Secure authentication with JWT
 ✅ MongoDB database for user data and history storage

 ---